chef/omnibus/docs/Building on OSX.md

 opened DMG window

 ### Requirements
-You must create the following files in `files/mac_dmg/Resources`:
+The omnibus generator will create some stock files in `files/mac_dmg`:

 - `background.png` - the background image to use for the DMG.
 We recommend using a high-resolution image that is slightly larger than the final length of your window (as determined by the `dmg_window_bounds`)
 - `icon.png` - a 1024x1024 @ 300 icon to use for the DMG.
 We will automatically
 create an icns and scale to smaller sizes

+You should use these stock files and templates as a starting point for building your custom dmg.